 With the rapid spread of coronavirus disease 2019 (COVID-19), commonly known as the “coronavirus” or COVID-19, lawmakers are proposing and voting on policies to aid people and industries affected by the virus.
 Several legislative packages have already been enacted, and our elected officials continue to negotiate bills to assist our communities and economy.
 Our colleagues … Continue Reading

 This is a Cross-Post from The Trade Practitioner Blog.
-Please contact our colleagues in the Washington DC office, Ludmilla Kasulke and Stacy Swanson, with any questions.
-The coronavirus outbreak has caused severe, but widely varying disruptions across the US economy, including increased consumer demand of particular goods, reduced production due to lack of key inputs from … Continue Reading
+Please contact our colleague in the Washington DC office, Ludmilla Kasulke, with any questions.
+The coronavirus outbreak has caused severe, but widely varying disruptions across the US economy, including increased consumer demand of particular goods, reduced production due to lack of key inputs from abroad or … Continue Reading

 “The problem in public life is learning to overcome terror…” ― Gabriel García Márquez, Love in the Time of Cholera There is significant information circulating about how businesses should respond to COVID-19 and overcome the fear and uncertainty about the virus and what comes next.
 It is easy to find articles about important matters regarding how to … Continue Reading